omerhakim/Mode_2_Project/README.md

 # Exploring and Engineering the Data

-First I checked histograms from the data:
+First I created an histograms of the data to have a better understanding of the different distributions:

 <img src = "./images/image3.png">

-Outliars influence
+Outliars influence are even more clear from the scatter plot chart

 <img src = "./images/image4.png">